Engaging sponsored posts: Storytelling for tech leaders

 Some sponsored posts go so far with the positive updates they mask the true reality of a company’s situation.
 But consuming an unrelenting stream of upbeat news sparks skepticism.
 Why?
 Because it simply doesn’t connect with the gritty truth of real-life.
 The end result of this approach are jaded and grumpy readers.

-When the chips are down writers of sponsored posts play the blame game
+When chips are down sponsored posts play the blame game

 If things aren’t going well, authors tend to attribute bad results on external factors such as the economic downturn, government policies and market fluctuations.
 They deflect responsibility away from internal shortcomings and strategic missteps.
 It’s all part of the frequent tendency of tech firms to pin glitches on unforeseen circumstances or skim over them without proper context.